 Rhodium on White Metals

-White gold starts out yellow and no matter how much alloy is added to make it white you may still notice some yellow undertones.
-Consequently, it is common for manufacturers to apply a very thin plating of rhodium.
-Rhodium is a silver-white metal from the platinum group and is commonly used in this way.
-Because it does not oxidize it stays shiny and reflective.
-Over time this rhodium plating may wear thin.
+Over time this rhodium plating will likely wear through.
 Therefore, some people like to have this rhodium reapplied to get back that crisp brilliant white.
-We apply rhodium with an electroplating process that adds a very thin coating to your jewelry.
+We apply rhodium with an electroplating process that adds a thin coating to your jewelry.

 14K Yellow Gold